Economy of Israel: 2023 Israeli judicial reform

 Following the 2023 Israeli judicial reform, banks in the country experienced a significant surge in fund withdrawals, occurring at a rate ten times higher than normal.
 Executives warned that these political changes could adversely affect the economy, resulting in a decline in the shekel's value and a loss of investor confidence.
 A report from The Times of Israel on March 5, 2023, noted that as the shekel depreciated against the dollar and euro, the Tel Aviv Stock Exchange fell compared to stock markets in the EU and the US.
-Numerous companies, particularly in the technology sector, have withdrawn their investments from Israel, leading to an outflow of over $4 billion in just a few weeks.
+Those shares have since rebounded.
+Tel Aviv shares are at all time highs as of July 2026.
+Numerous companies and to a greater extent private citizens have withdrew investments from Israel, leading to an outflow of over $4 billion in just a few weeks.